 Ash leaf rust can be a significant problem in the Mid-Atlantic area and along the New England coast.
-Leaves, petioles and green twigs become infected during May and June.
-When infection is severe, premature defoliation can occur.
+Leaves, petioles, and green twigs become infected during May and June.
+When the infection is severe, premature defoliation can occur.

 In spring, rust spores appear on ash leaves as bright orange or yellow powdery masses.
 They move inland from marshes and infect newly emerging leaves of ash trees.

 This fungus is rarely destructive, although it has been reported to kill very young trees.
 Premature defoliation can occur with severe infections.
 If trees are infected with ash leaf rust for several consecutive years, trees can become weakened and are more susceptible to winter damage and branch dieback.

 Maintaining the overall health of your trees is important, infected or not, including: